This exclusive content is part of our Healthy Conversations about Hearing Loss series. Read the content below, or download a PDF to print and share.

 Miscommunication can be frustrating for the listener and the speaker.
 Try to laugh off any mistakes and keep at it with a smile.
 Patience and persistence lets the listener know that they are important to you and that you enjoy being with and talking to them above all else.

 Tips for communicating with face masks.

-In response to COVID-19, many are wearing masks that have made communication for everyone more challenging, but especially for those with hearing loss.
+In response to health crises, some people have chosen to wear masks, which have made communication for everyone more challenging, especially for those with hearing loss.
 Masks muffle sound and take away the ability to lip read.
-Physical distancing also makes communication more difficult as sound levels go down with distance.
 When talking with a person with hearing loss, use a mask with a transparent window, if possible.
 Talk a little slower and a little louder, but don’t shout.
 It may be helpful to use your hands or body language to enhance communication.
 Moving to a quiet place with less background noise will make it easier to hear what is being said.

 Effective communication is always a challenge, and even more so when a person has hearing loss.
 You may want to use a note-taking app or a pen and paper as a backup plan to ensure mutual understanding.

 © 2020, 2022 Akoio, LLC • The Akoio name and brand mark are registered trademarks of Akoio, LLC